 VLBA observers using more than 1 BBC will want to sum over the BBCs to reduce noise levels.
-This should not be done with the raw signals delivered by the BBCs: the independent local oscillators in each BBC introduce an unknown phase offset from one BBC to the next, so such a summation of
+This should not be done with the raw signals delivered by the BBCs: the independent local oscillators in each BBC introduce an unknown phase offset from one BBC to the next, so such a summation of the raw signals would be incoherent.

-IAU Name J2000 Common J2000 R. A. J2000 Decl.
-(B1950) Name Name [hms] [° / ''] 0316+413 J0319+41 3C84 03 19 48.160533 41 30 42.10341 0552+398 J0555+39 DA193 05 55 30.806004 39 48 49.16340 0923+392 J0927+39 4C39.25 09 27 03.014167 39 02 20.85004 1226+023 J1229+02 3C273 12 29 06.700041 02 03 08.59840 1641+399 J1642+39 3C345 16 42 58.810180 39 48 36.99543 2251 + 158 J2253+16 3C454.3 22 53 57.748297 $16 \ 08 \ 53.56305$ the raw signals would be incoherent.
 A so-called "phase cal" or "pulse cal" system (Rogers et al. 1983, Alef 1989a) is available at VLBA antennas to overcome this problem.
 This system, in conjuction with the LO cable length measuring system, is also used to measure changes in the delays through the cables and electronics which must be removed for accurate geodetic and astrometric observations.
 The pulse cal system consists of a pulse generator and a sine-wave detector.
-The older generator produces a train of very sharp, weak pulses at 1-microsecond intervals, which are injected into the signal path at the 13 cm and 4 cm receivers and serve to define the delay reference point for astrometry.
-These older generators are being replaced by improved ones that operate at all wavelengths and create 0.2 or 1 microsecond pulses.
+The pulses can be either 0.2 or 1 microsecond in duration.
+They are injected into the signal path at the 13 cm and 4 cm receivers and serve to define the delay reference point for astrometry.
 The weak pulses appear in the spectrum as a "comb" of very narrow, weak spectral lines at intervals of 1 MHz (or, optionally, 5 MHz in the new system).
 The detector measures the phase of one or more of these lines, and their relative offsets can be used to correct the phases of data from different BBCs.
 The detector is in the correlator for the Mark III system but will be at the antenna in the VLBA.
-The pulse cal data will be logged as a function of time during observations with VLBA antennas, and included in the calibration information delivered to the user.
-AIPS software can be use to apply the pulse cal data.
+When fully implemented, the pulse cal data will be logged as a function of time during observations with VLBA antennas, and included in the calibration information delivered to the user in tabular form.
+AIPS software will then be used to apply the pulse cal data.
+The implementation date is late 1994.
+Prior to the availability of the pulse cal information, VLBA users should observe a strong compact source so they can do a "manual" pulse cal (see Section 15.1).